Is In-Context Learning Learning?: Results

 \subsection{Distributional Shifts}

 \textbf{Distributional shift decreased accuracy} as $\delta \rightarrow 0.85$.
 We evaluated the slope on the per-LLM accuracy averages between $\delta=0.85$ and $\delta=0$, per shot.
 All were negative.
 The largest (most sensitive to OOD) was CoT at -1.4, followed by APO (-0.5).
 The smallest was modus ponens, at -0.4 (\tabref{slopes}).
-See \figref{comparison} for examples.
+See \figref{comparison} for examples and \appref{detailedresults} for a full breakdown.
 GPT-4o was most sensitive to OOD inputs, with an average slope of -1.2 (versus -0.7, -0.4, and -0.3 for Phi-3.5, Turbo, and Mixtral).
 The largest impacts of $\delta$ per task were in Reversal (-1.7$\pm$1.5), versus Vending Machine (Sum) (lowest; 0.1 $\pm$ 0.2).
 The average slope was -0.6$\pm$0.3.